JuliaLang/julia/JuliaSyntax/README.md

 consequences in places where `Expr` reorders child expressions.

 * Infix and postfix operator calls have the operator name in the *second* child position. `a + b` is parsed as `(call-i a + b)` - where the infix `-i` flag indicates infix child position - rather than `Expr(:call, :+, :a, :b)`.
-* Flattened generators are represented in source order
+* Generators are represented in source order as a single node rather than multiple nested flatten and generator expressions.

 ### No `LineNumberNode`s